Skip to Content

 Iceland Nights #5 & #6

-Akureyri is the largest city in northern Iceland and is the perfect spot to spend a couple days before moving westbound.
+Akureyri is the largest city in northern Iceland and is a great place to spend two days before moving westbound.
 Check out some Akureyri Hotels & Guesthouses for your stay.

 Recommended Option: Hotel Nordurland